jnuho/jnuho.github.io/_posts/2024-05-30-golang_worker_pool_pattern.md

 func worker(id int, jobs <-chan int, results chan<- int) {
 	// Process jobs from the jobs channel until it is closed for job := range jobs {
-		fmt.Printf("Worker %d processing job %d\n", id, job) results <- job * 2 // Send the result of the job to the results channel }
+		fmt.Printf("Worker %d processing job-%d\n", id, job)
+		results <- job // Send the result of the job to the results channel }
 }